Help! My Computer's Full of Junk

 If you do want to install an antivirus product, there are some excellent free options, though I’m aware that some people feel more protected if they’ve actually purchased their antivirus solution.
 As far as free options go, I’ve already mentioned Avast and I’ve frequently used Avira in the past.
 Another popular one is AVG though I’ve found it to be a little too intrusive.
 You should only install one antivirus product on your computer, as having more than one can result in the different products interfering with each other’s operation.

 Maybe your computer’s full of junk too.
+I offer computer health checks and clean-ups in a wide range of Brisbane suburbs, and throughout Logan City and the Redlands.
 The good news is that most clean-ups aren’t quite as drastic as the one I’ve described here.
 Feel free to give me a call.